Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 Some of the property names contain the term "variable" or "calprm", this comes from historical reasons and can be taken as some hint where the property most likely applies to.

-(cid:28)atpVariation(cid:29) SwDataDefProps

-Package M2::AUTOSARTemplates::CommonStructure::DataDefProperties

-This class is a collection of properties relevant for data objects under various aspects.
-One could consider this class as a "pattern of inheritance by aggregation".
-The properties can be applied to all objects of all classes in which SwDataDefProps is aggregated.

-Note that not all of the attributes or associated elements are useful all of the time.
-Hence, the process definition (e.g. expressed with an OCL or a Document Control Instance MSR-DCI) has the task of implementing limitations.

-SwDataDefProps covers various aspects:

-• Structure of the data element for calibration use cases: is it a single value, a curve, or a map, but also the recordLayouts which specify how such elements are mapped/converted to the DataTypes in the programming language (or in AUTOSAR).
-This is mainly expressed by properties like swRecordLayout and swCalprmAxisSet

-• Implementation aspects, mainly expressed by swImplPolicy, swVariableAccessImplPolicy, swAddrMethod, swPointerTagetProps, baseType, implementationDataType and additionalNativeTypeQualifier

-• Access policy for the MCD system, mainly expressed by swCalibrationAccess

-• Semantics of the data element, mainly expressed by compuMethod and/or unit, dataConstr, invalidValue

-• Code generation policy provided by swRecordLayout

 Table 5.40: SwDataDefProps

 Table 5.41: NativeDeclarationString